Margal10/Margal10.github.io/index.md

 - "Fête de la Science":
-  - Advisement of the "Fête de la science" on the local radio NRJ Troyes.
+  - Advisement of the "Fête de la science" on the local radio stations Latitude and NRJ Troyes.
   - Animation of a stand to introduce visitors to UTT's Miyawaki forest.

 - "Fête de la lumière": Animation of a stand about stained glasses and presentation of 2 posters :